-RAW 264.7 macrophages, and the following human tumoral cell lines: HeLa cervical cancer, A375 melanoma, MDA-MB-231 breast cancer and PC3 prostate cancer, were grown in Dulbecco's Modified Eagle Medium (DMEM) with GlutaMax I supplemented with 10% heatinactivated fetal bovine serum (FBS) and 1% penicillin/streptomycin antibiotic solution (all from Invitrogen, UK).
-Cells were cultured in a humidified atmosphere of 95 % air and 5 % CO2 at 37 °C, with the medium changed every other day.
+RAW 264.7 macrophages, and the following human tumoral cell lines: HeLa cervical cancer, A375 melanoma, MDA-MB-231 breast cancer and PC3 prostate cancer, were grown in Dulbecco's Modified Eagle's Medium (DMEM) with GlutaMax I supplemented with 10% heat-inactivated fetal bovine serum (FBS) and 1% penicillin/streptomycin antibiotic solution (all from Invitrogen, UK).
+Cells were cultured under a humidified atmosphere of 95% air and 5% CO_2 at 37 °C, with the medium changed every other day.